plone/plone.app.caching/README.rst

 ``plone.app.caching`` provides a Plone UI and default rules for managing HTTP response caching in Plone.
 It builds on ``z3c.caching``, ``plone.caching`` and ``plone.cachepurging``.

+Version information:

-``plone.app.caching`` version 2.x requires Plone 5.2 or later.
+- Version 3.x requires Plone 6.0 or later.
+Plone 5.2 with Python 3 should work too.
+- Plone 5.2 release uses the version 2.x series.
-For earlier Plone versions, use a release from branch 1.x.
+- Earlier Plone versions: use a release from 1.x series.

 Installation